loftwah/SitrepSender/README.md

 ## Features

 - **Dynamic Personalisation**: Automatically creates reports with customised titles like _Loftwah's Weekly Sitrep_, _Loftwah's Fortnightly Update_, or _Loftwah's Monthly Sitrep_.
-- **Markdown to Magic**: Transforms Markdown into sleek HTML emails with inline styles.
+- **Markdown and HTML Handling**: Transforms Markdown and HTML content into sleek emails with inline styles.
-- **Image Attachments**: Handles local images by attaching them to emails and replacing inline images with descriptive notes.
+- **Image Attachments**: Handles local images by attaching them to emails and replacing inline references with descriptive notes.
+- **Directory Organisation**: Separate directories for daily, weekly, fortnightly, and monthly reports to avoid conflicts.
 - **Environment Configuration**: Seamlessly integrates with `.env` for secure handling of API keys and email credentials.
 - **Workflow Ready**: Perfectly tailored for **GitHub Actions**, automating your reporting process like a true pro.